Indeous/gameOfLife/README.md

 our script will get input, output filename and no. of generation as arguments

-write a lot for reproducibility
+write a lot about reproducibility